-As a member of the National Anti-Fraud Network (NAFN), the Council as licensing authority, has access to the NR3 register to record details of hackney carriages (taxis) and private hire vehicle driver licences refused or revoked by it and to check new driver applications against the NR3 register.
+As a licensing authority and member of the National Anti-Fraud Network (NAFN), we have access to the NR3 to record details of hackney carriages (taxis) and private hire vehicle driver licences refused or revoked by us and to check new driver applications against the NR3.

 The Local Government (Miscellaneous Provisions) Act 1976 (sections 51, 59 and 61 respectively) and section 46 Town Police Clauses Act 1847 empowers the licensing authority to refuse to grant a private hire/hackney carriage driver’s licence unless it is satisfied that the applicant is a fit and proper person to hold such a licence.